 We might protest that an act can surely be good if it has good consequences: it is ‘instrumentally good’, that is, good as a means (though not good as an instrument; the term ‘instrumental value’ is a snare).
 Prichard's response to this is that being a means to a good is not a way of being good.

-Rightness is completely different.
-It looks initially as if rightness is another monadic property, distinct from goodness.
+Obligatoriness is completely different.
+It looks initially as if obligatoriness – being what one ought to do – is another monadic property, distinct from goodness.
 If it is, the only things that can have this property are acts.
-The motive with which an act is done is irrelevant to its rightness; one can do the right thing for the wrong reason, or from a bad motive (11–12).
-Agents cannot be right, and nor can outcomes.
-And to think of an action (in Prichard's official sense) as right is just evidence of confusion.
-If an action is right, it is because the act involved, the origination, is right.
+The motive with which an act is done is irrelevant to its obligatoriness; one can do what one ought for the wrong reason, or from a bad motive (11–12).
+Agents cannot have obligatoriness, and nor can outcomes.
+And to think of an action (in Prichard's official sense) as obligatory is just evidence of confusion.
+If an action is what one ought to do, it is because the act involved, the origination, is what one ought to do.
 Motives themselves cannot be morally right or wrong.
 Nor can one have an obligation to act from a certain motive, for two reasons.
 First, one is not able to choose to have a motive, and one can only have an obligation to do something that one is capable of choosing to do or not to do.
 In general, we either have certain motives or we don’t, and there is not a lot that we can do about it.
 (We can, of course, try to train ourselves up so that we are in a better position next time.)
 Second, when we choose an action, the motive for which we will act if we do so act is already given (12).
 There is not, and cannot be, a separate motive for which we will choose the action.
 The motive for choice is the motive for acting.

-But in fact Prichard held, or at least came to hold, that rightness is not a property of acts at all.
-An act that is right is one that is obligatory for some agent, one that that agent ought to do, or that is his duty.
-These notions of duty, obligation, ought and right really denote properties of agents.
-It is not so much the action that is right as the agent that has the obligation to do it, or to act in that way.
+But in fact Prichard held, or at least came to hold, that obligatoriness is not a property of acts at all.
+An act that ought to be done is one that is obligatory for some agent, one that that agent ought to do, or that is his duty.
+These notions of duty, obligation, and ought really denote properties of agents.
+It is not so much the action that is obligatory as the agent that has the obligation to do it, or to act in that way.
 There is no obligatoriness out there, belonging to the act that we are considering.
 A sense of obligation is not a recognition of a property that the act has got, in addition to all its more normal properties.
-It is really a sense that one is obliged to act in that way.
+It is really a sense that one is obliged, or ought, to act in that way.
 One might think of this as a relation, except that there is no act there yet for one to be related to in the obligated way.
 It is not a relation, then.
-But if one is obliged to act in this way, that will (as I said at the beginning) be because – be constituted by – facts about the act and about relations in which one stands to others or to oneself.
+But if one is obliged to act in this way, that will (as I said at the beginning) be because of – be constituted by – facts about the act and about relations in which one stands to others or to oneself.